 Winter is pomegranate season, so if you’re in the northern hemisphere and are lucky to be able to access fresh pomegranates and pomegranate molasses, then it’s time to make our easy fattoush salad recipe.

-If you’re in the southern hemisphere and can’t source pomegranate seeds or pomegranate syrup, then make our fattoush recipe, anyway.
-It still tastes delicious without pomegranates, just don’t tell your Arab friends we said that!
+If you can’t source pomegranate seeds or pomegranate syrup, then you should still make our fattoush recipe anyway.
+It tastes just as delicious without pomegranate, just don’t tell your Arab friends we said that!

 Fattoush is traditionally eaten with Arabic mezze and grilled meats, which makes it perfect for those in the southern hemisphere gearing up for a season of summertime barbecues.
 See our recipes for beef kofta, hummus and baba ganoush, and our summer salad recipes here.